tisannai/como/README.md

 You have automatically:
-  - "-h" option defined with usage printout.
+  - `-h` option defined with usage printout.
-  - Check that "-f" has one and only one argument.
+  - Check that `-f` has one and only one argument.
   - Tests whether a particular option was given or not.
   - Long options based on option name.
   - Option values collected to an array.